Projects > The Beautiful Struggle (2008)

 Statement

-I have never met my biological father who is black.
+I have never met my biological father, who is black.
 My biological mother is white.
 I have decided to find my father.